halilacari/halilacari/README.md

 ### Hi there! 👋 I'm Halil Açarı.
 Welcome My Github's profile!!! 🤩🤩🤩

 - 🖐 I am a 4th year student at Erciyes University Computer Engineering.
    I am improving myself in the field of backend design.
 I am open to learning and research and constantly busy improving myself.
-I'm taking backend courses with ACUNMEDYA ACADEMY.
+I'm taking backend courses with Acunmedya Academy.
 - 🔭 I am currently actively learning C#, ASP.NET.
 - 💻 Although I have learned a lot since the moment I started software, I know that I still have a lot to learn.
 - 📫 If you would like to reach me, you can click on any of the logos below..